shaung/ipmsg-pygtk/README.md

 About
 =====
-pyipmsg is an IP Messenger(http://www.ipmsg.org) alternative for Gnome, written in python.
+ipmsg-gtk is an ipmsg frontend for Gnome.

 Requirements